uctv9805/char-design-portfolio/README.md

 ### Site Aims:

 - To give the user an introduction to the artist and offers information on who they are and what they have done.
-- Showcase some of the artists work to get them interested in what they can provide.
+- Showcase some of the artists work to get the user interested in what they can provide.
 - To get the user to download the artists portfolio.
 - Give the user links to the artists social media sites to offer further ways of interacting with the artist.
 - To entice the user to contact the artist to work with them or commission a piece of work.

-### How this is acheived:
+### How this is achieved:

 - The homepage offers an about me section, education & history and proficiencies sections and client testimonials.
 This introduces the user to the artist and gives them confidence they have good experience in their field.